-The Top Bicycle Accessories At Our Mt.
+Top Bicycle Accessories At Our Mt.
 Kisco Bike Shop

 We have so many bicycle accessories at our Mt.
 Kisco bike shop that you’ll have a tough time deciding which ones to choose!
 So how do you choose the right bike accessories for your bike?
 That’s why we’re here … our job is to help you find just the items you need.
 We scour the whole cycling industry and pick the best brands and bike products.
-We not only find the top bike accessories, but we also test them before you even see them.
+We not only find the top bicycle accessories, but we also test them before you even see them.
 That means that the products in our shop have earned the right to be here, and we are confident in recommending them to you.

-Any serious cyclist should be wearing a helmet, and these days that helmet should include MIPS or Wavecel technology to make sure you’re buying the safest helmet possible.
+It really goes beyond a mere bicycle accessory … any serious cyclist should be wearing a helmet, and these days that helmet should include MIPS or Wavecel technology to make sure you’re buying the safest helmet possible.
 For more information on the latest helmet safety, read this.